Armenians violated ceasefire 94 times within a day

+Report was informed by the press service of the Azerbaijani Defense Ministry.

-The ministry reports that Armenian armed forces fired on the positions of Azerbaijani units located in Alibayli village of Tovuz region from the positions located in Aygepar village of Berd region.
-In addition, Azerbaijani positions located at the unnamed heights of Gadabay region took fire from the positions located at the unnamed heights of Krasnoselsk region.
+The ministry reports that Armenian armed forces fired on the positions of Azerbaijani units located in Kokhanabi villages of Tovuz region from the positions located in Aygepar, Mosesgekh, Chinari villages of Berd region In addition, Azerbaijani positions located at the unnamed heights of Gadabay region also took fire from the positions located at the unnamed heights of Krasnoselsk region.

-The positions of Azerbaijani Armed Forces underwent fire from the positions located near Tapgaragoyunlu village of Goranboy region, Goyarkh village of Tartar, Shuraabad, Shirvanli, Garagashli, Sarijali, Javahirli, Shikhlar, Bash Garvand villages of Aghdam region, Garakhanbayli, Horadiz, Gorgan, Ashaghi Seyidahmadli, Ashaghi Abdurrahmanli villages of Fizuli region, Mehdili of Jabrail, as well as at the unnamed heights of Goranboy, Khojavand, Fizuli and Jabrail regions.
+The positions of Azerbaijani Armed Forces underwent fire from the positions located near Gulustan, Talysh villages of Goranboy region, Chilaburt, Chayli, Goyarkh villages of Tartar region, Shuraabad, Shikhlar, Sarijali, Javahirli, Yusifjanli, Merzili villages of Aghdam region, Kuropatkino of Khojavand region Horadiz, Garakhanbayli, Ashaghi Seyidahmadli, Ashagi Abdurrahmanli villages of Fizuli region, Mehdili of Jabrail region, as well as at the unnamed heights of Goranboy, Khojavand, Fizuli and Jabrail regions.

 The enemy was silenced by retaliatory fire.